Our People: Science and Policy in Action

 “It’s uplifting to see how sites can be healed and restored even after decades of human impact and use.
 I feel like I’m making a difference.”

-Alex Fisher, Wetland Restoration Assistant
+Alex Fisher, Wetland Restoration Ecologist

 Alex's work focuses on ecological monitoring and evaluation of VARTF project sites to protect and restore high-quality, aquatic, and terrestrial habitats that support rare species, sensitive biological communities, and ecological integrity.
-He is the Conservation Chair of the Virginia Native Plant Society.

 "There is an immense thrill from aiding in the application of science-based restoration and management, which offers me the opportunity to intimately witness the wonders of ecological succession and recovery."